 Moreover, the management of BTSC has the expertise and strength in the mass transit business.
-The management of BTSC consists of persons who are well experienced in the mass transit business for more than 10 years and have been operating the Core BTS SkyTrain System with no major accidents.
-With such high standard of service, BTSC, thus, has received awards from various organizations such as OHSAS 18001:2007 for cleanliness and safety, ISO9001:2008 for management and certification for safety management system form Lloyd's Register.
+The management of BTSC consists of persons who are well experienced in the mass transit business for more than 15 years and have been operating the Core BTS SkyTrain System with no major accidents.
+With such high standard of service, BTSC, thus, has received international standard certification in management system such as ISO 9001:2015, ISO 14001:2015, ISO 27001: 2013, ISO 45001: 2018 including Railway Safety Management System from Ricardo Rail Company, Hong Kong.